 About Jolly Phonics Extra

-Jolly Phonics Extra is for teaching reading to children who need extra help.
+Jolly Phonics Extra gives extra help for children learning to read.
 It takes innovation in literacy teaching to a new level, being highly effective as a result.
-There are three aspects to this:
+There are two aspects to this:

 Jolly Phonics Extra Personal is currently just available in British English.
 It has the flexibility to be used in different ways: